myco-org/myco/README.md

 # Myco

-To run the simulation, use `cargo run --features simulation`.
+To run the simulation, use `cargo run --bin simulation --release`.